AlexQueso/MCA_TFM_VirtualThreads/app_variations/non_blocking/spring_boot/db_non_relational/README.md

 * Apache Maven 3.9.6
 * Docker

-[//]: # (todo change to mongo config when done)

-If you already have it installed, you need to [configure](https://github.com/MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/tree/main/setup#configuring-the-mysql-database-) the MySQL database.
+If you already have it installed, you need to [configure](../../../../../setup/) the MongoDB database.

 ## Start Up 🛠